yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase1/Collabortation.md

 2. Skills    :
 3. Experience:

-Initially, we had several conflicts due to different job hours, class timings, medical history which does not allow one team member to spend adequate time on computer screen.
+Initially, we had various conflicts due to various task hours, class timings, medical history that does not allow one member to have long hours of computer screen time.

 ## Meeting Info
-After first discussion, We easily managed to work our way through the diffrent schedule conflicts since both members are roommates and decided to start work on the phase 1 of the project for CS4540.
+After first discussion, We easily managed to work our way through the different schedule conflicts since both members are roommates and decided to start work on the phase 1 of the project for CS4540.

 ### Meeting 1 (21 September 2022)
  1. Agenda of the meeting   : Coming up with a project idea